wafersystems/react-rotate-menu/README.md

 ````

 > notice:
-> if set parent dom height, RotateMenu need to set container to parent dom.
+> if set parent dom position(padding or margin), RotateMenu need to set container to parent dom.